mnee-xyz/mnee-cli/README.md

 - `mnee address`: Get your wallet address
 - `mnee balance`: Check your MNEE balance
 - `mnee transfer`: Transfer MNEE to another address
-- `mnee export`: Decrypt and retrieve your private key
+- `mnee export`: Decrypt and retrieve your private key in WIF format
+- `mnee delete <walletName>`: Delete a wallet
-- `mnee delete`: Delete your wallet and all stored keys
+- `mnee list`: List all your wallets and optionally switch to a different wallet
+- `mnee rename <oldName> <newName>`: Rename a wallet
+- `mnee import`: Import an existing wallet using a WIF private key
+- `mnee history`: View transaction history
+  - `-u, --unconfirmed`: Show unconfirmed transactions
+  - `-f, --fresh`: Clear cache and fetch fresh history from the beginning

 ## Contributing